msgpo/arch-guide/README.md

 ```
 git clone https://aur.archlinux.org/ttf-ms-win10.git
 cd ttf-ms-win10
-READ PKGBUILD and copy all windows files into the directory and run makepkg -rsi
 ```
+READ PKGBUILD and copy all windows files into the directory and then run `makepkg -rsi`

 ### macOS Fonts
 🗚 If you want the San Francisco Font by Apple